 Our work in United Arab Emirates

-Thanks to recent agreements on exploration and refining, our presence in UAE is becoming broader and broader, driven by the scale of the Ruwais and Ghasha projects and the partnership with ADNOC.
+With agreements on E&P, refining and chemicals, our presence in UAE is becoming increasingly broad, driven by the scale of the Ruwais and Ghasha projects and the partnership with ADNOC.

 Exploration & Production